World leaders bolster troubled Libya ahead of key election

 Hifter, allied with an east-based administration, was backed by Egypt, the United Arab Emirates, Russia and France.
 However, his 14-month campaign and march on Tripoli ultimately failed in June 2020, after Qatar and Turkey intensified their military support for the government in Tripoli, with the latter sending mercenaries and troops to help shore up western Libya militias.

-Hifter’s forces released a statement late on Thursday, pledging to initiate the withdrawal of the first batch of foreign fighters from areas they control.
-They are expected to include 300 fighters who will return to their home countries under the supervision of the U.N. mission in Libya, the statement said.
-The move is in line with a demand made earlier by the French government to roll out a plan for the withdrawal of foreign troops, said Hifter’s army.

 Magdy reported from Cairo.
-Associated Press writer Edith M. Lederer at the United Nations contributed to this report.
+Associated Press writers Maggie Hyde in Cairo and Edith M. Lederer at the United Nations contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.